 It is also recruiting and improving processes relating to reporting accuracy, although Jemena has reported this to us twice in the last 12 months.

-Appendix 2 outlines Victorian electricity distributors' performance relating to their specific Greenfields Negotiated Electricity Connection Customer Service Standards.
+Appendix 2 outlines Victorian electricity distributors' performance relating to their specific Greenfields Negotiated Electricity Connection Customer Service Standards for the period January 2022 to June 2023.

 Voltage performance